 While the interchange fees go to the consumer’s bank, the card networks also take a small cut of every transaction for their role in regulating the industry and setting the interchange standards.
 These fees are the smallest of any transaction and are non-negotiable.
 Your credit card processor has no control over these rates.
 For instance, the assessment fees for MasterCard, Discover, and VISA range between .11% and .13%.

 The credit card processor will also take a small but of any transaction that they facilitate.
 Your processor is responsible for making sure all parties communicate and that the transaction is quickly and successfully approved or denied.
 Your processor is also responsible for making sure the transaction follows all industry standards, including PCI compliance.
 These fees ARE negotiable and vary widely by each processor.
 Businesses can request lower rates from competing processors.
-These are a major component of finding the cheapest merchant services solution.
+These are major components of finding the cheapest merchant services solution.

 Tied to your processor fees can be many additional, or, hidden fees.
 Not every processor charges their merchants for all of these, and the best don’t charge for any of them.
 In our cost comparison, we’ll show you each of these potential fees, too, so you can see if you’ll be hit down the road with extra bills.
-Below is a list of potential additional charges some processors tack on the the final total.
+Below is a list of potential additional charges some processors tack on the final total.

 Processors that charge a flat rate for their service advertise themselves as void of any of these fees.
 In reality, these are bundled into a flat rate percentage that is far higher than a typical interchange rate, plus normal processor and network fees.
 More on that below.